mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 Here's the main takeaway of this Pydon't, for you, on a silver platter:

- > “*List comprehensions are a powerful Python feature that lets you build lists in a short and readable way.*”
+ > *List comprehensions are a powerful Python feature that lets you build lists in a short and readable way.*

 This Pydon't showed you that: